-The Dance Collection Danse library consists of more than 500 books donated by many individuals, as well as books purchased by DCD and those published by DCD.
+The Dance Collection Danse library consists of more than 600 books donated by many individuals, as well as books purchased by DCD and those published by DCD.
 Special thanks to Tal Aronson for compiling this list.
 Books are not loaned, but reference copies are available to researchers by appointment.
 Contact DCD for more information or to book an appointment.

-home l shop dcd l history l links l donations l the collection l services l shipping policy l CIDD l exhibitions l CDFTP

-educational resources l visits & lectures
+home l shop dcd l history l links l donations l the collection l services l shipping policy l CIDD l exhibitions l CDFTP l educational resources l visits & lectures

-making archival donations l grassroots archiving strategy l personnel l RWB alumni
+making archival donations l personnel l RWB alumni

 Dance Collection Danse is a federally incorporated charitable organization.
 Charitable registration number: 86553 1727 RR0001.